gardener/gardener-extension-registry-cache/docs/usage/registry-cache/configuration.md

 The `providerConfig.caches[].volume.size` field is the size of the registry cache volume.
 Defaults to `10Gi`.
 The size must be a positive quantity (greater than 0).
 This field is immutable.
 See [Increase the cache disk size](#increase-the-cache-disk-size) on how to resize the disk.
 The extension defines [alerts](../../../pkg/component/registrycaches/alerting-rules/registry-cache.rules.yaml) for the volume.
-See [Alerting for Users](https://github.com/gardener/gardener/blob/master/docs/monitoring/alerting.md#alerting-for-users) on how to enable notifications for shoot cluster alerts.
+See [Alerting for Users](https://github.com/gardener/gardener/blob/master/docs/monitoring/alerting.md#alerting-for-users) on how to enable notifications for Shoot cluster alerts.

 The `providerConfig.caches[].volume.storageClassName` field is the name of the StorageClass used by the registry cache volume.
 This field is immutable.
 If the field is not specified, then the [default StorageClass](https://kubernetes.io/docs/concepts/storage/storage-classes/#default-storageclass) will be used.